 - Click each program listed on the Installation Options tab and select Not Available from the menus.

 - Then click the + beside Office Tools and select Not Available for all Office Tools listed except MS Office Picture Manager.

 - You should then select the drop-down menu for Microsoft Office Picture Manager.

 - Now select the Run from My Computer option on the Picture Manager menu.

 - Press the Install Now button on the setup wizard.

 - Once the setup has finished, press the Close button and restart Windows.

-- Now you can open Picture Manager!
-You should find it listed on the Start menu or enter ‘Picture Manager’ into the Cortana search box.
+- You should find it listed on the Start menu.

-Now you can edit your images with Picture Manager once more.
+Microsoft Picture Manager for Windows 10 will let you edit your pictures once more.
 It’s certainly a handy application for organizing photos and basic image editing.